 This Day in History: Two Marines and their Medals of Honor

-On this day in 1966, two Marines are involved in an action that would ultimately earn them Medals of Honor.
+During this week in 1966, two Marines are involved in an action that would ultimately earn them Medals of Honor.
 The men were then serving together in Operation Hastings, an effort to stop the North Vietnamese from penetrating further south.

 Robert Modrzejewski was commanding officer of his company.
 It was the same company in which John McGinty was serving.